Jaredh027/MultimodalAI/README.md

 Adapted example built on top of and using NVIDIA AI Foundation Models.

 ### Example Use Case
-Getting sample HTML of a desired product page taylored to the user's company and its respected products.
+Getting sample HTML of a desired product page tailored to the user's company and its respected products.

 ### Brief Overview
 Developed to input an image of a product section of a website.
 The user will then enter their desired company from their external document.
-Using this information the AI Assistant will output HTML similar to the HTML displayed in the image inputted earlier; this HTML will be taylored to the users selected company.
+Using this information the AI Assistant will output HTML similar to the HTML displayed in the image inputted earlier; this HTML will be tailored to the user's selected company.

 # Implemented Features
 - [RAG in 5 minutes Chatbot Video](https://youtu.be/N_OOfkEWcOk) Setup with NVIDIA AI Playground components